zhacatomn/tictactoe-govtech/README.md

 $ npm start
 ```

-On a **separate** command line, in the folder on the repository, we now need to turn on the client:
+On a **separate** command line, in the folder of the repository, we now need to turn on the client:

 ```
 $ cd client